scpaworks/scpaworks.github.io/docs/securitycompliance/state.md

 <hr class="divider" />

 <!--------- ITP-SEC020 ------------>
-## ITP-SEC020 Encryption Standards for Data and Rest
+## ITP-SEC020 Encryption Standards for Data at Rest

 This policy establishes standards for encryption for data at rest.